UBC-MDS/PrepPy/README.md

 [![Documentation Status](https://readthedocs.org/projects/PrepPy/badge/?version=latest)](https://PrepPy.readthedocs.io/en/latest/?badge=latest)

-This is a Python package that preprocesses data as follows:

-- Identifies features of different data types in a dataframe

-- Splits data into train, validation, and test sets

-- One-hot encodes features of categorical type

-- Performs standard scaling of categorical features

-- The package returns preprocessed and split train, validation, and test data sets ready for analysis/modelling
+### Package Summary

+`PrepPy` is a package for Python to help preprocessing in machine learning tasks.
+There are certain repetitive tasks  that come up often when doing a machine learning project and this package aims to alleviate those chores.
+Some of the issues that come up regularly are: finding the types of each column in a dataframe, splitting the data (whether into train/test sets or train/test/validation sets, one-hot encoding,  and scaling features.
+This package will help with all of those tasks.

 ### Installation: